We are proud to celebrate another fantastic set of outcomes for our students in 2019.

-All Year 13 students completed and achieved their BTEC Programmes and all Year 11 students achieved (as a minimum) an Entry Level Award in Mathematics and English.
+All Year 13 students completed and achieved their BTEC Programmes and all Year 11 students achieved (as a minimum) an Entry Level Certificate in Mathematics, English, Science, Computing, PSE and either an Arts qualification or the Duke of Edinburgh Award.

-It is difficult to compare results on an annual basis due to the variable nature of our cohorts, but 2018 saw another fantastic set of GCSE and Functional Skills results.
-Students achieved qualifications in: GCSE Mathematics, Functional Skills English Language, GCSE Biology, GCSE Art, Functional Skills Computing and for the first time GCSE Photography.
-The number of Awards at Level 1 or 2 continues to increase: 45 in 2018, 36 in 2017 and 28 in 2016.
-The results over the last three years show a continuous positive trend in student outcomes.
+It is difficult to compare results on an annual basis due to the variable nature of our cohorts, but 2019 saw another fantastic set of GCSE and Functional Skills results.
+Students achieved qualifications in: GCSE Mathematics, Functional Skills English Language, GCSE Biology, GCSE Art, GCSE Photography and Functional Skills Computing.
+The number of Awards at Level 1 or 2 continues to increase: 60 in 2019, 45 in 2018, 36 in 2017 and 28 in 2016.
+The results over the last four years show a continuous positive trend in student outcomes.

 Key Stage 2 Results: